RogerT22/RogerT22.github.io/README.md

 Startup Fair Landing Page in ZTM Udemy Series
 Building a landing page that links to a contact campagign.
 Introduced Bootstrap, Flex and responsive UI.
-Mistake in the coding series.
+There was a mistake in the coding series!